risingwavelabs/risingwave-docs-legacy/docs/ingest/source-types.md

 ---
 id: source-types
-title: Source types
+title: Types of sources
 slug: /source-types
 ---
 <head>
   <link rel="canonical" href="https://docs.risingwave.com/docs/current/source-types/" />
 </head>

 When ingesting data into RisingWave, you need to use sources.
 A source is a resource that RisingWave can read data from.
 Common upstream data sources for RisingWave include:

 - **Message queues** like Apache Kafka, Apache Pulsar, Redpanda, etc.;
 - **Change Data Capture (CDC) databases** like MySQL, PostgreSQL, MongoDB, etc.;